jaaferh/thegenericjournal/README.md

 ## Short-Term Todo:

+- NgModel issue with comment edits on the same level
 - Implement error catching properly in controllers
 - Fix styling issues on resize/mobile
 - Add 'back to top' button